AIENGI/AIENGI/README.md

-CURRENTLY WORKING:

-* Chloe Grace Moretz
+CURRENTLY WORKING: BREAK FOR 12-24HRS THEN HAYLEY WILLIAMS(ASSUMING THE DATA SET I HAVE IS GOOD ENOUGH)

 UPCOMING(as of now they are not in order, subject to change):